-The City has identified areas within the infrastructure that will be an impediment to providing water to the Expansion area.
+The City has identified areas within the infrastructure that will be an impediment to providing water to the expansion area.
 There are two areas that need upgrading.
-The pump station at 18th street as well as upgrading water lines from the pump station to handle more capacity.
+The pump station at 18th Street as well as upgrading water lines from the pump station to handle more capacity.
 In addition, a water main extension along Bishop Road for approximately 1,000 feet is needed.
 These necessary improvements are identified in the 2012 Water System Plan and the 2022 Capital Improvement Plan.
 The City has also captured these items in the proposed Chehalis Water System Plan that is currently being reviewed by the Washington Department of Health.
 The source of funding for water system upgrades will be covered through the General Fund, grants and loans, and the developers.

-Under extreme ideal conditions, the City's current water treatment plant is designed to produce 4.8 million gallons per day (MGD) during extremely favorable conditions, which are determined by water flow and water quality.
-Typically, we draw 1.37 MGD.
-This leaves 3.4 MGD for growth.
+The City's current water treatment plant is designed to produce 4.8 million gallons per day (MGD) during extremely favorable conditions, which are determined by water flow and water quality.
+Typically, the City draws 1.37 MGD, leaving 3.4 MGD for growth.